psykidellic/python-lfu/README.md

 Key, value can be of `Any` type.

-Complete documentation for Python-LFU is available on ReadTheDocs.
+Complete documentation for Python-LFU is available on [ReadTheDocs](https://python-lfu.readthedocs.io/en/latest/)

 ## Development